Hooray for Hat!

 I remember struggling with how I even wanted to draw a tree or a feather.
 I knew exactly how to make it fit brand colors and keep stakeholders happy, but not how I wanted it to look for myself.

-One day, Charlie ran through the house yelling “Hooray for Hat!” after watching Blue’s Clues.
-The real line was “Hooray for Hats,” but his version stuck with me.
+My son Charlie was three and obsessed with picture books.
+We'd come home from the library with fifteen at a time.
+One day he ran through the house yelling "Hooray for Hat!" after watching Blue's Clues.
+The real line was "Hooray for Hats," but his version stuck.
 What if there really was one long, shared super hat (the Voltron of hats)?

-I was a tired dad in a foul mood after the 2008 recession when I came across a random article about how focusing on things outside yourself (a sunset, a painting, helping someone) can lift you up, even for a moment.
-That idea stuck.
+I was a tired dad in a horrible mood after the 2008 recession when I came across an article about how focusing on things outside yourself can lift you up, even for a moment.
+Turns out getting out of your own head and doing something for someone else is how to feel less blah.
+That's how a story about a bunch of grumpy animals cheering each other up came to life.

 Published by Houghton Mifflin Harcourt

-“This lighthearted story revels in the small acts that make life better — cheers all around.”
+“This lighthearted story revels in the small acts that make life better — cheers all around.” — Kirkus Review

 “A lighthearted celebration of friendship and sharing…”